 8. Where do I park my car once I am about to get on board?

 Marinas have a secured parking area for cars - the price of a parking lot depends on a certain marina and amounts to about € 45 per week.
 There are enough parking lots, so the reservations are not necessary.
-The personnel of the marina take care about the vessels as well as the parking area in the marina.
+The personnel of the marina takes care of the vessels as well as the parking area in the marina.

 9. Where should I berth, in the marina or in bays?

-If you have enough electricity, water and food, you can spend the night in one of the numerous, well secluded bays along the Adriatic coast.
-But, take care about the weather conditions.
+If you have enough electricity, water, and food, you can spend the night in one of the numerous, well-secluded bays along the Adriatic coast.
+But, take care of the weather conditions.
 If using the services of a skipper, you won't have any problems in finding the securest bays, since the skippers are well acquainted with the Adriatic region.
 If navigating a vessel on your own, please feel free to contact us for help - we'll gladly give you our suggestions about the safe bays in the maritime zone where you are sailing.
 You could also ask the personnel of the charter agency for some suggestions during your check-in procedure in the marina.

 10. Which currency is used for paying in Croatia?

 Please note that all the services in Croatia are paid in Kunas.
 Sometimes it is possible to pay mooring fees in Euros, but it depends on the marina and should be checked upon in advance.
 In restaurants, shops and supermarkets you can use credit cards as well, but not everywhere, so it is always recommended to have some cash with you, whether in Kuna or in Euros.